Lower Santa Fe & Ichetucknee Rivers & Springs

 The voluntary, independent scientific Peer Review was given significant weight in developing the Final Minimum Flows and Levels Report for the Lower Santa Fe and Ichetucknee Rivers and Priority Springs.
 Additionally, public comments were considered during Final Report development.
 The Resolution Document, linked below, contains the submitted public and peer review comments with the Districts response.
 The comments are organized by group in order to create efficiency in the District responses.

 Updated December 17, 2013: Download the

-The second draft of the Recovery Strategy for the Lower Santa Fe and Ichetucknee Rivers and Priority Springs is available for review.
+The final version of the Recovery Strategy for the Lower Santa Fe and Ichetucknee Rivers and Priority Springs is available for review.

 Contact John Good (

 9225 CR 49, Live Oak FL 32060, 386.362.1001